 Probably the most common type of fidelity bond is a business services bond, and this is one which safeguards the property of clients you work with.
 If any property of theirs becomes damaged as a result of your actions, they could make a claim against the business services bond to receive compensation.
 A few examples of this type of bond are those sold to owners of businesses like carpet cleaners, food caterers, janitorial services, pest control specialists, and HVAC installers.

-An employee dishonesty bond is sometimes known as a commercial crime bond, or a financial institution bond, and these are just behind business services bonds in terms of popularity.
+An employee dishonesty bond is sometimes known as a commercial crime bond or a financial institution bond, and these are just behind business services bonds in terms of popularity.
 This is the kind of bond people normally think of as a fidelity type, because it protects institutions against fraud and embezzlement, theft, and forgery.
 While they’re largely focused on financial type businesses, they can be applied to a broader range of businesses as well.

-Janitorial bonds are made available to businesses which provide professional services to corporations in the area of cleaning and facility maintenance.
+Janitorial bonds are made available to businesses that provide professional services to corporations in the area of cleaning and facility maintenance.
 This is a property protection type of bond, which provides financial compensation to the company, should any property become damaged as a result of janitorial employee actions.
 It’s also meant to convey a sense of confidence to potential clients for the janitorial service, so as to enhance the opportunity for being hired.

 One last special type of fidelity bond is the Employee Retirement Income Security Act (ERISA) bond, and these are intended to safeguard employee pension benefits against the possibility of mismanagement, or fraudulent supervisory actions.
 There is a standard requirement that any ERISA bond must be valued at 10% of the amount in the total plan fund, not to exceed $500,000.